 Why the Traditional Annual Employee Engagement Survey Doesn't Cut It

 Employee engagement is crucial for both productivity and reducing employee turnover.
-However, despite clear links to revenue and output, 74% of companies are still stuck in the past, trying to get insights from the more traditional annual survey .
+However, despite clear links to revenue and output, 74% of companies are still stuck in the past, trying to get insights from the more traditional annual employee surveys .

 While yearly surveys still have a place in the modern HR environment, to get the kind of data that can power growth and a real understanding of employee sentiment, companies are increasingly looking for methods to get more real-time insights and more insightful engagement data than the traditional yearly survey provides.

-Instead of just the cookie-cutter year-end survey, more and more businesses are also launching regular pulse surveys to help get more insights and faster results.
+Instead of just the cookie-cutter year-end survey, more and more businesses are also launching regular pulse surveys to help measure employee engagement faster.

 What Is the Traditional Annual Employee Survey?